moogwol/Wordlist-generator/README.md

 `python ./wordlist_generator.py <seed word> <number>`

 ## Example
-This will generate 100 mutations based on the word 'secretpassword'.
+This will generate 100 mutations based on the word 'secretpassword' and output them to the file `secretpassword.txt`.

 `python ./wordlist_generator.py 'secretpassword' 100'`